jbcoe/polymorphic_value/draft.md

 explicit so that surprising implicit conversions cannot take place.
 Any conversion to a `polymorphic_value` must be explicitly requested by user-code.

-Matching this decision, the converting assignment operators that were present in earlier drafts have been removed.
+The converting assignment operators that were present in earlier drafts have also been removed.

-For a base class, `BaseClass` and derived class `DerivedClass` the converting assignment
+For a base class, `BaseClass`, and derived class, `DerivedClass`, the converting assignment

 ```
 polymorphic_value<DerivedClass> derived;